 Draw the first unit by guessing the depth

-Draw three lines in perspective like this: base, height and exact halfimage
+Draw three lines in perspective like this: base, height and exact half

-Find the new unit thanks to that diagonalimage
+Find the new unit thanks to that diagonal

-Now use this as a base to draw the restimage
+Now use this as a base to draw the rest

 4. Planes tangent to Horizon Line